 XForge - Inventory X – Agnostic UI

-A fully C++ backend-first inventory plugin for Unreal Engine 5.7.
+The first complete C++ backend-first inventory plugin for Unreal Engine 5.1-5.7 on the marketplace.
 Grid layouts, equip slots, nested containers, complete multiplayer support with client prediction and server reconciliation — and a built-in cross-inventory system for player-to-chest interactions.
 No UI forced on you.
 Bring your own.

 Discord | Documentation & Tutorial | Youtube